wpmobile/wpt-mobile-sdk/releases/README.md

 * [Download](ios/0.0.1/WorldpayTotalSDK.framework)
 * [API Reference](ios/0.0.1/docs/)

+The initial release of the Worldpay Total Mobile SDK.

 ## Test Harness

 #### 0.0.1

 * [Download](test-harness/0.0.1/wpt-ipc-stub-0.0.1.jar)

+The initial release of the SDK test harness.

 ###### ©2020 Worldpay, LLC and/or its affiliates.
 All rights reserved.